ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Reserve Sponsored Content in Radwaste Solutions

-Editorial content: Should be supplied as a Word document.
+Editorial content: If using ANS design services, text should be supplied as a Word document.
 Include a headline/title for your article along with body text of approximately 400 words per page.
-The amount of text that can comfortably fit on a page is dependent upon the amount of images you would also like to include; our Design Specialist will work with you to fit the material into the available space, and you will receive a proof prior to publication.
+The amount of text that can comfortably fit on a page is dependent upon the amount of images you would also like to include.
+Our Design Specialist will work with you to fit the material into the available space, and you will receive a proof prior to publication.
 Photos, diagrams, and any other images that you would like to provide with your article should be in JPG format and should include a caption.

 Ad specifications: See full page ad specifications in our ad size guide.